fosskers/faur/README.md

   - Searching by "provides".
   - Searching by multiple terms at once (has "AND" semantics).
 - **Small**
-  - ~300 lines of Rust.
+  - ~300 lines of Clojure.
-  - 3mb release binary.
   - No external database or other infrastructure required.

 For instance, visit: